Joining Related Resources¶

 Expected output (example)¶

-With dump=dynamic
+With dump=dynamic and join=invoice-lines,payments,customer you can

 expect nested arrays/objects for those relations while other relationships